kolyvan/kxmovie/readme.md

 For this open console and type in

 	cd kxmovie
-	git submodule update
+	git submodule update --init
-	git submodule foreach git pull
 	rake

 ### Usage

-See KxMovieExample demo project as example of using.
-Remember, you need to copy some movies via iTunes for playing them.
+1. Drop files from kxmovie/output folder in your project.
+2. Add frameworks: MediaPlayer, CoreAudio, AudioToolbox, Accelerate, QuartzCore, OpenGLES and libz.dylib

+For play movies:

 	ViewController *vc;
 	vc = [KxMovieViewController movieViewControllerWithContentPath:path error:nil];
 	[self presentViewController:vc animated:YES completion:nil];

+Also, see KxMovieExample demo project as example of using.
+Remember, you need to copy some movies via iTunes for playing them.

 ### Requirements

- at least iOS 5.1
+at least iOS 5.1 and iPhone 3GS

 ### Screenshots: